LeeGM-o/StudyAssignment-RNAseq/README.md

 pip install snakemake
 ```

-To process this, you first need a workflow file called a Snakefile.
+To process this, a workflow file called Snakefile is first required.
 Snakemake operates according to the contents of this workflow file.
-As explained earlier, a workflow consists of one or more task nodes.
-Snakemake refers to these nodes as rules, declared in the Snakefile using the `rule` keyword.
+As described earlier, a workflow consists of one or more task nodes.
+In Snakemake, these nodes are called *Rule* and are declared in the Snakefile using the keyword `rule`.
 A rule fundamentally has the following structure:
 ```
 rule RULE_NAME:
     input: